XutongLi/Sqlite-Storage-Manager/README.md

 - **Extendable Hash Table** : The hash table uses unordered buckets to store unique key/value pairs.
 It supports the ability to insert/delete key/value entries without specifying the max size of the table.
 It can automatically grow in size as needed.
 Use Google CityHash as hash function.
 - **Buffer Pool Manager** : The buffer pool manager interface allows a client to new/delete pages on disk, to read a disk page into the buffer pool and pin it, also to unpin a page in the buffer pool.
 It allows a DBMS to support databases that are larger than the amount of memory that is available to the system.
 The manager uses LRU page replacement policy.
+- **B+Tree Index** : B+Tree is a balanced tree in which the internal pages direct the search and leaf pages contains actual data entries.
+And it can support concurrent operations.

 ## Use Google CityHash